-The entire survey was set up with an observer/recorder crew: two recorders, one left side observers and one right side observers.
-Each left and right observers and a recorder were divided into a team.
+The entire survey was set up with an observer/recorder crew: two recorders, one left side observer and one right side observer.
+Each left and right observer and a recorder were divided into a team.
 Observers were responsible to continuously searched for and counted muskox; the number of calves (5-6 months old) were counted when they were conspicuous while on transect.
 No sex and age classification count were systematically attempted.
-The data recorded include the number of muskox and GPS location.
-Only counts of adults were using in the final population estimate.
+The data recorded included the number of muskox and GPS locations.
+Only counts of adults were used in the final population estimate.
 Even if this survey focused on muskox, additional sightings of other species were also recoded, such as caribou, polar bear, and wolf.